NREL/OpenStudio-user-documentation/docs/next_steps/CreatingYourModel.md

 ![HVAC Add](../../img/create_model/system_templates.png "System Icons")

 The top half of the loop is for supply-side objects, the bottom half is for demand.
 Thermal Zones and other objects can be dragged onto drop zones or nodes.
 Optionally you can select the splitter or mixer to bring up a list of Thermal Zones, checking the ones you want included in the loop.

+OpenStudio names HVAC systems and components to match EnergyPlus.
+So if you are familiar with EnergyPlus you will be able to recognize components names, like FanConstantVolumeModel.

 <img src="../../img/create_model/hvac_about.png" class="img-responsive" alt="HVAC Interface>